pranavtailor/CS419-PasswordVault/README.md

   - Two files: (CS419-PasswordVault) and (utils.py) need to be downloaded
   - Python-utils must be installed
       - pip install python-utils  (enter this into cmd)
+      - easy_install python-utils  (or enter this if pip not available)
+      - https://pypi.org/project/python-utils/  (or manually download from here)